ismatullaevash/ismatullaevash/README.md

 - 👋 Hi, I’m Shakhzoda
-- 👀 I’m interested in game development,AI and machine learning
+- 👀 I’m interested in full stack web, game development,AI and machine learning
 - 🌱 I’m currently learning machine learning, game AI programming and game dev using unreal engine and c++
 - 💞️ I’m looking to collaborate on any innovative software developemnt project, game project
 - 📫 How to reach me Contact me on LinkedIn